henrikglass/hgl/README.md

 # hgl
-A collection of small easy-to-use libraries written in C
+A collection of small easy-to-use header only libraries written in C.